romene/Naturaily-netlify/_posts/2018-08-09-how-to-create-paid-order-using-shopify-api.md

 tags:
   - Ruby on Rails development
 ---
-## How to Create Paid Order Using Shopify API

 Creating an order using Shopify API with status set to 'paid' might be somewhat a tough and tricky task.
 Surprisingly, this is not a practical or a trivial issue.
 In fact, an ability to catch a payment outside of Shopify, using a custom payment gateway, can be really convenient.

 Let me present you a proposition on how to efficiently deal with this problem.